The commercial and customer frenzy will be led by China’s strong economy recovery and fueled by Asia’s need exploit it.

 This year, Alibaba has decided to create more opportunities for small- and medium-sized businesses on Double 11 and help them recover quickly, including those in the United States, selected from nearly 100 applicants that do not yet have physical operations in China.

 Alibaba Group’s Tmall Global launched its first Go Global 11.11 Pitch Fest in September, to help selected US brands that do not have physical operations in China yet sell to Chinese consumers on Tmall.
 Thanks to the genie, it is predicted that a total of over 250,000 brands and 5 million merchants will take part.

 Becoming more global

 Outside of China, Double 11 has become well-known among consumers, retailers and brands across the Asia Pacific region, especially in Southeast Asia.

-Major marketplaces like Lazada, Shoppee and Tokopedia have been investing in Double 11 for multiple years.
-Forrester expect that these merchants will further double-down on online shopping festivals like Double 11 to help brands and retailers rebound.
+Major marketplaces like Lazada, Shopee and Tokopedia have been investing in Double 11 for multiple years.
+Forrester expects that these merchants will further double-down on online shopping festivals like Double 11 to help brands and retailers rebound.